 If you’re looking for a low profile, lightweight setup then the GT Cut might be right for you.
+They have made our list of the best low top basketball shoes for the year.
 If you require a bit more impact protection then you’ll want to stick with something like the Nike KD 14.

 The Nike Air Zoom GT Cut is the first entry in Nike Basketball’s new Greater Than series.
 The line will also include the GT Run and GT Jump.
 The GT Cut is currently worn by WNBA star Sabrina Ionescu and Sacramento King’s point guard, De’Aaron Fox.